Digital Simulations for Essential Digital Skills in Prison Learning

 Digital

-Our Digital Learning team has spent the last few months conducting research into the potential for using simulation tools to teach Essential Digital Skills in our secure prison environments.
-Digital Skills have traditionally been difficult to teach in prisons as they can pose a security risk, and there have been few options that deliver the hands-on experience that is required to navigate the digital world.
+Digital skills have traditionally been difficult to teach in prisons, as they can pose a security risk, and there have been few options that deliver the hands-on experience required to navigate the digital world.
+Without this experience, learners may complete courses with limited confidence in applying their knowledge.
+Tasks such as navigating online processes or understanding digital interfaces can remain unfamiliar.

 Our basis for this project has stemmed from existing research around the benefits of using simulations in environments of education and training where access to the ‘real thing’ may not be possible due to security or the risk involved.
+Digital simulations provide a practical approach to delivering EDS in secure settings.
+They recreate familiar digital environments without requiring live connectivity, allowing learners to engage with realistic tasks in a controlled way.

 The five phases of research included: